Lebronmydx/Simulee/README.md

 | kaldi         | 1                           |https://github.com/kaldi-asr/kaldi/issues/3036   |

 # Introduction
-In EvolutionaryDetect.py, all functions start with "test_" are detecting synchronization bugs.
+In EvolutionaryDetect.py, all functions start with "test_" are detecting synchronization bugs and related to a specify kernel function.
+You will need Python 2.7 to run them.
+No other dependency is needed.

 # Performance in different setting
 Please see "performance.log" file.